As a new guinea pig owner, you may be wondering how many of these animals you should adopt.

 Even in extreme conditions, you will not find a solitary guinea pig living in the wild.

 These sociable animals require a lot of attention and thrive on building a relationship with others.
+A guinea pig can die of loneliness.

 Some pet shops sell cavies as solitary pets and insist they will be fine living on their own.